AGCO Automotive Vehicle Questions Page

 [Back to top]

-Haste is quite important, as the more time that elapses, the weaker the case becomes.
+Haste is important, as the more time that elapses, the weaker the case becomes.
 Perhaps a phone call to the seller, followed by a letter is in order.
-If he fails to respond you can pursue the matter through the courts, with or without an attorney.
+If they fail to respond you can pursue the matter through the courts, with or without an attorney.

 [Back to top]